CloudSkills/linux-bootcamp/Week 3/LAB2/README.md

-# Lab 2: Install a LAMP stack on an Azure Linux VM
+# Lab 2: Install a LAMP stack on an Amazon Linux VM

 1. Prepare the LAMP server
 2. Test your Lamp server